dpkrepo/WindowsAdministration/README.md

-# --- To Use this powershell script edit '<>' section.
+# --- To Use this powershell Commands edit '<>' section.